Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Jul 30 2026
+Last update on Fri Jul 31 2026

-**155 day before 2027 ⏱**
+**154 day before 2027 ⏱**

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️